-The two buildings have an aggregate of two hundred ninety-eight (298) residential units, twenty-eight (28) commercial units and fifty-four (54) parking slots.
+The two buildings have an aggregate of two hundred ninety-eight (298) residential units, twentyeight (28) commercial units and fifty-four (54) parking slots.

-As of June 30, 2024, units available for sale of this project is almost fully sold.
+As of March 31, 2023, units available for sale of this project is almost fully sold.

-Also located near SM City CDO in the Pueblo de Oro Business Park, Primavera City is designed as a seven-building cluster and is planned to be constructed in four (4) phases as follows: Phase 1 to consist of the first and second buildings on the first two contiguous lots; Phase 2 to consist of the third and fourth buildings on the next two contiguous lots; Phase 3 to consist of the fifth and sixth buildings on the next two contiguous lots: and Phase 4 to consist of a single high-rise building on the last (seventh) of the contiguous lots.
+Also located near SM City CDO in the Pueblo de Oro Business Park.
+Primavera City is designed as a seven-building cluster and planned is to be constructed in four (4) phases as follows: Phase 1 to consist of the first and second buildings on the first two contiguous lots: Phase 2 to consist of the third and fourth buildings the next on two contiguous lots: Phase 3 to consist of the fifth and sixth buildings on the next two contiguous lots; and Phase 4 to consist of a single high-rise building on the last (seventh) of the contiguous lots.
 The construction of Phase 1 commenced in 4Q 2016 and was fully completed.